Chalais-Meudon: Wind Tunnel

 In 1929 Albert Caquot began planning for what was then the largest wind tunnel in the world.
 It was designed by Antonin Lapresle, who was a colleague of Gustave Eiffel who had built two wind tunnels with great success in Paris in 1909 and 1912.
 Building started in 1932 and it was completed in 1934.
 It was capable of testing complete aircraft up to 12 m span.
 Built of reinforced concrete, it was powered by six fans of 1000 hp each, and airspeeds could reach 180 km/h.

 Named the S1Ch wind tunnel, and also called La Grande Soufflerie (The Great Wind Tunnel), it has been used for testing cars and buildings, as well as aircraft including the Dassault Mirage III, the Caravelle and Concorde.
 It closed in 1977 and is preserved as a historic monument.

 Museum

 In 1919, Albert Caquot proposed the setting up of an aeronautical museum, and items were collected at Issy-les-Moulineaux and at Chalais-Meudon, with many items preserved from the balloon, engine and aviation activities that had taken place at those locations.
 The items were soon gathered into the balloon basket hangar at Chalais-Meudon, which opened to the public in 1921.
-The Museé de l’Air was the world's first aviation museum, and the collection constantly grew.
+The Musée de l’Air was the world's first aviation museum, and the collection constantly grew.